How Do Chickens Communicate With Each Other?

 ROOSTER SOUNDS

 Part of understanding how chickens communicate with each other is understanding the noises that roosters make.
 For example, the iconic early morning crow is a rooster sound.
 Roosters crow as a way of announcing and defending their own territories.
-They might also make a soft clucking or perp-perp noise to call hens over when they find a good food supply.
-Roosters might also make fighting sounds when they feel aggressive or threatened.

-Chicken sounds are fascinating and endlessly entertaining.
+Common chicken sounds are fascinating and endlessly entertaining.
 Take some time to sit around and listen to them talk to each other—you might learn a thing or two.
-The more you know about your chickens, the better you’ll be at taking care of them.
-You can also learn more about your birds and how to take care of them at Stromberg’s.
-We have the best chicken coop supplies, materials, and equipment for you and your birds.
+The more you know about the chicken world, the better you’ll be at taking care of your flock.

 What unique sounds does your flock make?
 Share your stories with us in the comments below!